Adams County officials warn of tax scam letter - Mississippi's Best Community Newspaper

 * Promise a benefit increase or other assistance in exchange for payment;

-require payment by retail gift card, cash, wire transfer, internet currency, or prepaid debit card;
+* Require payment by retail gift card, cash, wire transfer, internet currency, or prepaid debit card;

 * Demand secrecy from you in handling a Social Security-related problem; or

-send official letters or reports containing personally identifiable information via email.
+* Send official letters or reports containing personally identifiable information via email.

 “If you receive a letter, text, call or email that you believe to be suspicious, about an alleged problem with your Social Security number, account or payments, hang up or do not respond,” the press release states.
 “We encourage you to report Social Security scams using our dedicated online form, at https://oig.ssa.gov.
 Please share this information with your friends and family, to help spread awareness about Social Security scams.”